nushell/tree-sitter-nu/installation/neovim.md

 # neovim

-## Lazy.nvim installation
+## Installation with a plugin manager, e.g. lazy.nvim

 Extend your lazy config with treesitter and the nu parser.
-The parser doesn't have to be listed under dependencies.

 ```lua
 {